-“LSS gave me confidence to balance tennis and academics,” Geller said.
+“LSS gave me the confidence to balance tennis and academics,” Geller said.
 She said it prepared her with the time-management skills needed to not stress about “the unorganized mess in your head.”

 Geller highlighted the importance of having a plan to follow, even at times broken down to the minute.
-She intends to use these skills to help her adjust as a college student when she starts at the University of Chicago in the fall of 2021 with plans to study international relations, political science or law and continue to play professional tennis.
+She intends to use these skills to help her adjust as a college student when she starts at the University of Chicago in the fall of 2021 with plans to study international relations, political science, or law and continue to play professional tennis.
 She knows this wouldn’t be possible without Contreras.

 Geller’s message to her former teacher is simple.